Wintermute0110/plugin.program.AML.dev/README.md

 ## Screenshot gallery ##

-All the screenshots have been taken using the Kodi skin [Estuary AEL MOD].
+All the screenshots have been taken using the skin [Estuary AEL MOD].

 [Estuary AEL MOD]: https://forum.kodi.tv/showthread.php?tid=287826&pid=2398922#pid2398922